oldfartdeveloper/my_elixir_blog/_posts/2015-03-31-whats-with-comma-and-colon-in-do-statements.md

  [{:always_return_true, [context: Elixir], Elixir}, [do: true]]}
 ```

-and, lo, the compiled output is the same.  `do/end` is Elixir syntactical sugar that has less punctuation
+and, lo, the compiled output is *the same*.  `do ... end` is Elixir syntactical sugar that has less punctuation
 noise than `..., do: xxx` (though the latter is shorter?).
 The `..., do: xxx` variation is closer to Erlang syntax.

-So, once you're using `do/end`, you can now put code on multiple lines:
+So, once you're using `do ... end`, you can now put code on multiple lines:

 ```elixir
 iex(3)> quote do